rahulc07/Tucana/README.md

 # Next Update
 Tucana 2.0 is scheduled to release on Oct 31st... with new cross-compilers a brand new toolchain(glibc 2.36 gcc 12.2.0, binutils 2.39, clang 15.0.3 all with the latest kernel on Oct 31st) with multilib support, Gnome 43, Plasma 5.26,  Firefox 106, a modularized base package, and lib32 packages (maybe wine and steam but i'm not making any promises).
 Mercury will also be part of the fun, with mercury-reinstall and mercury-search for searching and reinstalling packages, as well as local package install support.
 Almost every package in the repo is getting an update, I will be testing upgrading from 1.1 -> 2.0 but it might require some special sauce.
 Mark the date on your calender, because this is gonna be big!

+Edit: Tucana 2.0 will be coming out on the 31st but will have an ER mercury patch (just a untarrable file) to fix a crticial openssl bug on Nov 1st

 ## Whats different?
 This is based on Linux from scratch 11.1, yes that linux from scratch.
 Following that is a by the book yet minimal BLFS install, with any desktop or GUI you can wish for.
 The /usr/share/doc folder is basically empty (like it is with a lot of my other projects) and it uses less than 2GB of space!
 (With xfce) and it obeys to standards